Josh Aerie, Youth Honors Symphony Orchestra – M.M. University of Colorado, B.M. Oberlin Conservatory.

 Brook Bennett, Cello – M.M.
 SUNY-Purchase, B.M.
 Cleveland Institute of Music.

-Brook Bennett has served on CSA’s faculty since September 2004 as cello instructor.
-A registered Suzuki teacher, Brook teaches beginning to advanced CSA students in both Suzuki and traditional methods.
+Brook Bennett has served on CSA’s faculty since September 2004 as Suzuki cello instructor.
+A registered Suzuki teacher, Brook teaches beginning to advanced CSA cello students in both Suzuki and traditional methods.
 He also directs the New Horizons String Orchestra, CSA’s string ensemble for adults.
-Active as a performer in the Goshen and surrounding community, Brook is also a cellist with the South Bend Symphony Orchestra.
+Brook is currently associate principal cellist of the South Bend Symphony Orchestra and a member of the Southwest Michigan Symphony Orchestra.

 Jessica Bennett, Violin – B.A.
 Goshen College.

 Jessica Bennett began her violin study at age 6 in the Goshen College string preparatory program (forerunner of CSA).
 She studied violin through high school and college, and as a GC student was a winner in the music department’s annual Concerto Aria Competition in 2000.
-Since that time, Jessica has taught many students of all ages and levels, and in 2009 she was appointed to the first violin section of the South Bend Symphony Orchestra.
-This fall she will add CSA violin teaching to her professional appointments.
+Since then, Jessica has taught many students of all ages and levels and currently plays first violin with the South Bend Symphony Orchestra.

 Lyn Buschert, Violin, Viola – B.A.
 Goshen College.